qizhang94/GEOKEYFEM_HM/README.md

 ## Irregular updates
 [A benchmark example](https://github.com/qizhang94/GEOKEYFEM_HM/blob/main/main_2d_prandtl.m) that concerns the bearing capacity of foundation soil was added on 02/08/2023 (mm/dd/yyyy).
 The NS-FEM result could match perfectly with the Prandtl solution.
 The surface of discontinuity was also qualitatively correct. **Change the UMAT file (to D-P) in the assemble function**.

 [Another example](https://github.com/qizhang94/GEOKEYFEM_HM/blob/main/main_2d_Sloan_case.m) that tries to reproduce one case from the following paper was added on 06/03/2023 (mm/dd/yyyy).
 In order to match the reference result, the stabilization (tunning) parameter should be altered (a value of 1 would lead to inconsistent result).
-However, the **effective stress** distribution has some spurious oscillations.
+However, the **effective stress** distribution has some spurious oscillations, which is the weakness of SNS-FEM compared to standard FEM.
 By default, Mohr-Coulomb law is used.

 *Sloan, S.W. and Abbo, A.J.
 (1999), Biot consolidation analysis with automatic time stepping and error control Part 2: applications.
 Int.
 J. Numer.
 Anal.
 Meth.
 Geomech., 23: 493-529.*